 How to treat pinworm infection?

-If your kid is diagnosed with pinworm infection, then the doctor might prescribe some medications such as mebendazole or albendazole, and pyrantel pamoate, which is available without a prescription (3).
+If your kid is diagnosed with pinworm infection, then the doctor might prescribe some anthelmintic drugs such as mebendazole or albendazole, and pyrantel pamoate, which is available without a prescription (3).
 They may also prescribe Terramycin 5mg per pound of your child’s weight (4) .

 Note that it is not advisable to use over-the-counter medicines for children.
 Therefore, consult a doctor for advice.